-Jack practises in all of Chambers’ core areas of practice including consumer finance, financial services, regulatory crime, and general consumer law.
+Jack practises in all of Chambers’ core areas of practice including consumer finance & financial services, business & regulatory crime, and general consumer law.
+He also undertakes a wide range of commercial and public law work, both as junior and sole counsel.

-Before joining Chambers, Jack obtained a first-class degree in German and Russian from the University of Cambridge and completed the Graduate Diploma in Law with distinction at the City Law School.
+Before joining Chambers in 2024, Jack obtained a first-class degree in German and Russian from the University of Cambridge and completed the Graduate Diploma in Law with distinction at the City Law School.
 Jack studied the Bar Vocational Studies as a Lord Mansfield Scholar of Lincoln’s Inn, the Inn’s most prestigious award.

-He is a fluent German speaker and has previously worked as a translator.
+He is a German speaker and has previously worked as a translator.

 • Consumer finance & financial services